SNMP configuration examples

 PANOS 6.x/7.x

-- Access the web admin page and log in
+- Open the web admin page and log in.

-- Enter your SNMP community and then click "OK"
+- Enter your SNMP community, then click "OK".

 username@devicename> configure